 Fast-forward to present-day, and the club maintains an educational focus.
-Some Winnetka Weeders are quite expert gardeners, some beginners, and most are somewhere in between… but all enjoy learning more about flowers & gardens, both here and afar.
+Some Winnetka Weeders are quite expert gardeners, some beginners, and most are somewhere in between… but all enjoy learning more about flowers & gardens.

 Some quick facts:

-We meet the second Tuesday of every month (except January and often August) usually at 1–3pm.
+We usually meet the second Tuesday of every month, except January and August.
+Some meetings are during the day; others in the evening.
+Programs vary from hands-on workshops, to info sessions, to floral demos, to garden walks.
 See the Programs page of this site for this year's meeting topics.

-Members help co-hostess the meetings a couple of times each year, either by offering to hold a meeting in their home or by providing refreshments.
+Members are asked to help co-hostess a meeting once a year, either by providing refreshments or offering to hold a meeting in their home.

 We are not a fundraising club.